rokaso/rs_site/content/post/2021-05-10-neanderthal-tool-sfx.md

 ---
-title: Neanderthal tools sound gathering
+title: Recording audio for a VR application concerning Neanderthal legacy
 subtitle: The process we had from gathering sound to implementing into the game
 date: 2021-05-10
 tags: ["tools", "unity", "sfx", "VR"]